Viral cytopathic effects

 viral cytopathic effects

-Viral cytopathic effects are the changes that take place in a cell after it has been infected by a virus.
+Viral cytopathic effects are changes that take place in a cell after it has been infected by a virus.
 These changes can only be seen after the tissue is examined under a microscope.
 These changes can involve the shape and size of the cell.
-They can also involve a part of the cell called the nucleus.
-The nucleus holds most of the genetic material inside a cell.
+They can also involve a part of the cell called the nucleus, which holds most of the genetic material inside a cell.

 The changes that can be seen under the microscope include:

-• Inclusions – These are small spots or holes inside the cell or the nucleus of the cell.
+• Inclusions – These are small spots or holes inside the cytoplasm or the nucleus of the cell.
 The inclusions can look clear or they can have a pink color.

 • Chromatin changes – The genetic material inside the nucleus is called chromatin.
 After a cell becomes infected with a virus, the chromatin can start to look darker than normal or may move to the nuclear membrane.

 • Multi-nucleated cells – Most cells have only one nucleus.
 Cells infected by a virus can stick together so closely that they become a single large cell.
-This large cell will have more than one nucleus.
-Pathologists call this a multi-nucleated cell.
+This large cell will have more than one nucleus, which pathologists call a multi-nucleated cell.

 Viruses that cause viral cytopathic effects

-The viral cytopathic effects described above can be caused by many different types of viruses.
+Many different types of viruses can cause the viral cytopathic effects described above.
 The most common types of viruses include:

-This article was written by doctors to help you read and understand your pathology report.
+Doctors wrote this article to help you read and understand your pathology report.
 Contact us if you have questions about this article or your pathology report.

 A+ A A-